qtumproject/qtum-extension-wallet/README.md

 - **Q: How do I use the QTum Wallet's features?**

   **A:** It is mainly used for interaction with the QTum blockchain.
-You can send any transaction with the snap to the QTum blockchain.
+You can send any EVM transaction with the snap to the QTum network.

 - **Q: How do I reach out for snap support?**